- Where is Nepal located? Where is Nepal in Asia?

 From east to west there are 129 languages spoken in Nepal.
 People from 123 ethnic groups inhabit the mountains, valleys, hills, and plains of this vibrant country.
 Each of these groups has its own language and culture.

 The country has been a spiritual hub for Hindu as well as Buddhist pilgrims for hundreds of years.
-The pilgrimage sites of Muktinath, Lumbini, Pashupatinath, Boudhanath, etc. draws devout Hindu and Buddhist pilgrims from all over the world.
+The pilgrimage sites of Muktinath, Lumbini, Pashupatinath, Boudhanath, etc. draw devout Hindu and Buddhist pilgrims from all over the world.

 Travel and adventure bibles like Lonely Planet and National Geographic Adventure feature Nepal time and again in their ‘must-visit’ list of adventure destinations.
-The diversity in landscape, culture and climate has made this tiny Himalayan nation a favorite holiday destination among travelers.
+The diversity in landscape, culture, and climate has made this tiny Himalayan nation a favorite holiday destination among travelers.

-If you are ready to embark on a journey of discovery of this wonderful destination read on.
+If you are ready to embark on a journey of discovery of this wonderful destination, read on.

 Where is Nepal located?
+Where is Nepal in Asia?

 - Nepal Geologically Location: Nepal is situated in the Himalayas, a mountain range that also includes Mount Everest, the world's highest peak.